Apply Models

 OpenStreetMap data using the functions calc_specific_lsm()

-, respectively.
+and calc_specific_osm(), respectively.
 Each predictor will

 be summarised within the relevant distance buffer (radius) from the grid

-point, denoted by the prefix r<value>m
+point, denoted by the prefix r<value>m.
+If manually

 generated landscape data were used and are present within the best

-can be used to summarise
+models, the function calc_manual() can be used to summarise

 each landscape component; see vignette("process-landscape")